 6 steps to a press release email

-1) Subject Line
+1) Subject line

 Try and create a subject line that is different from your press release headline.
 While it makes sense to use your press release headline as your email subject, it may not seem interesting enough to open for the reader.
 You need to create a subject line that is concise and gives a better clue about what the press release is about.
 Depending on the type of media support you are looking for, try and also make it relevant to them.

-They have already opened your email, now you need to keep them engaged.
+They have already opened your email – now you need to keep them engaged.
 The greeting is an overlooked but important part of email marketing.
 It sets the tone for the rest of the document.

-4) Email Body
+4) Email body

 You want to keep your closing short and sweet, but also professional.

-Once you are done with your text, you can paste your press release document directly on the email document you are sending out.
+Once you are done with your text, you can paste your press release document directly into the email document you are sending out.
 It is better if there are no attachment links as I will explain later.

 Now it is just a waiting game.